Freshers’ fashion rundown: The ultimate guide to going out attire in Glasgow

 The ‘going out jacket’

-Try to avoid taking your prized vintage designer coat though, as the fate of ‘the going out jacket’ is often either lost in the back of a cloakroom or covered in fluorescent booze.
+Try to avoid taking your prized vintage designer coat though, as the fate of the going out jacket is often either lost in the back of a cloakroom or covered in fluorescent booze.

 Palm Angels…

-One item I can assure you will be spotted in every queue for the GUU/QMU…the infamous Palm Angels shirt.
+This is one item I can assure you will be spotted in every queue for the GUU/QMU…the infamous Palm Angels shirt.

-However some wearers are occasionally relatively friendly, and to be fair to them, if I had spent that much on a t-shirt, I too, would be wearing it at every possible opportunity.
+However, some wearers are occasionally relatively friendly, and to be fair to them, if I had spent that much on a t-shirt, I too would be wearing it at every possible opportunity.

 Animal print